it-is-final/PokeG3ACE/ace_notes/ExitCodes/FRLG_GrabACE_ShortExit.md

 # Grab ACE Box 14 Exit Code
-This exit code enables the usage of longer box name codes through writing the grab ACE exit code to box 14.
+This exit code allows box name codes to be longer by moving the exit code to the name of Box 14, in contrast to the standard exit code spanning the names of Box 10 and 11.
-Box name codes making use of this version of the Box 14 exit code do not require the use of an additional exit code bootstrap.
+Box name codes using this exit code do not require the use of an additional bootstrap Pokémon.

+## Instructions
 1. Write the following box names:
     ```
     Box  1: z ♀ l o k … Q n	[z♀lok…Qn]